ZhuangLab/Chromatin_Analysis_2020_cell/README.md

 These functions are intended to be used with Phyton 2.7

-2. Sequential_tracing - contains the code and examples scripts for analysing the sequential, chromosome-wide chromatin tracing data.
+2. Sequential_tracing - contains the code and examples scripts for analyzing the high-resolution chromatin tracing data obtained using sequential hybridization.
 This section is organized in the following sections:

     a.
 Source - contains all function and classes within .py files which are organized as a module.